iqlusioninc/yubikey.rs/README.md

 | 🚧 | Testing and validation in progress |
 | ⚠️ | Untested support                   |

-NOTE: Commands marked ⚠️ have not been properly tested and may contain bugs or not work at all.
+NOTE: Commands marked ⚠️ are disabled by default as they have have not been properly tested and may contain bugs or not work at all.
+USE AT YOUR OWN RISK!

+Enable the `untested` feature in your `Cargo.toml` to enable features marked ⚠️ above.

 ## Testing